-In its 2011 outlook for “business as usual” (i.e., a scenario with no new policies), the U.S. Energy Information Administration (EIA) projects only 10 gigawatts (GW) of new nuclear generating capacity from now through 2035—a 10 percent increase from current nuclear generating capacity over 25 years.
-Over the same period, EIA projects that total electricity demand will grow by 25 percent.
+In its 2013 outlook for “business as usual” (i.e., a scenario with no new policies), the U.S. Energy Information Administration (EIA) projects a net increase of 13 gigawatts (GW) of nuclear generating capacity from now through 2040 — a 12 percent increase from current nuclear generating capacity over 25 years.
+Over the same period, EIA projects that total electricity demand will grow by 28 percent.

-In contrast, EIA recently modeled an economy-wide carbon price and projected that such an emission reduction policy would spur the deployment of 75 GW of new nuclear generating capacity by 2035.Analysis of the same policy by the U.S. Environmental Protection Agency (EPA) estimated that nuclear power would increase to 44 percent of total U.S. electricity generation by 2050.
+In contrast, EIA also modeled an economy-wide carbon price and projected that such an emission reduction policy would spur the deployment of 53 GW of additional nuclear generating capacity above the “business as usual” case by 2040.

 As one indicator of the significant potential role for nuclear power in global GHG abatement, the International Energy Agency (IEA) estimated that nuclear power could provide 6 percent of total energy-related emission reductions compared to “business as usual” by 2050 (and 19 percent of emission reductions from the power sector).
 IEA projected that, in this scenario, nuclear power would increase from about 14 percent of global electricity generation currently to nearly one fourth of total power generation by mid-century.